Minna23/Minna23/README.md

 - 👋 Hi, I’m @Minna23
-- 👀 I’m interested in a lot of things
+- 👀 I’m interested in a lot of things, now especially in front-end development
-- 🌱 I’m currently learning front-end development

 - 📫 How to reach me: andrea.teiermayer@gmail.com